rtmigo/dmk_py/README.md

 3) **ChaCha20** encrypts the block data using the 256-bit private key (2) and
    newly generated  96-bit **block nonce**.

-4) The encrypted data of the block starts with a header.
+4) The encrypted data of the block starts with a 36-byte header.
 Among other data the decrypted header contains the secret key in plain text.
 The header is followed by the **header checksum**, which is a 256-bit **Blake2s** hash.
    The checksum itself is also in the encrypted stream.

-   To find out if a block refers to a secret name, we compare the decrypted secret name value with the original one, and the checksum value to the expected one.

-   So we checked the mutual correspondence of a 256-bit key, a 256-bit checksum of 36-byte header, and a string up to 24 bytes long.
-The process of decrypting the correct 32 bytes of the checksum was itself part of the verification.
-We also have reinsured against private key collisions and checksum collisions.
+   Putting it all together, we mutually check, in crazy combinations, the exact match between a 32-byte private key, a 32-byte checksum, and a secret name up to 24 bytes long.

-   If everything matches, then the block refers to the given secret name.
+   If everything matches everything, this eliminates private key collisions and checksum collisions.
+This is indeed a block related to the given secret name.
+Still not deterministic, but more likely than any conceivable coincidence.

    We also made sure that the data decryption is proceeding correctly.